-Suppose Mardian has steadily insisted during the bargaining sessions that the company must have complete control over every aspect of the labor relationship, including the right to hire and fire exactly as it saw fit, the right to raise or lower wages whenever it wanted, and the right to determine which employee was to do which job.
-The Supreme Court has said that an employer is not obligated to accept any particular term in a proposed collective bargaining agreement and that the
+- Suppose Mardian has steadily insisted during the bargaining sessions that the company must have complete control over every aspect of the labor relationship, including the right to hire and fire exactly as it saw fit, the right to raise or lower wages whenever it wanted, and the right to determine which employee was to do which job.
+The Supreme Court has said that an employer is not obligated to accept any particular term in a proposed collective bargaining agreement and that the - 3.
+After a union election, the union will be, by law, the exclusive bargaining agent for a group of employees. - 4.
+The contract between the union and the employer.

-NLRB may not second-guess any agreement eventually reached.
-NLRB v.
+NLRB may not second-guess any agreement eventually reached.NLRB v.
 American National Insurance Co., 343 U.S. 395 (1962).
-However, the employer must actually engage in bargaining, and a stubborn insistence on leaving everything entirely to the discretion of management has been construed as a failure to bargain.
-NLRB v.
+However, the employer must actually engage in bargaining, and a stubborn insistence on leaving everything entirely to the discretion of management has been construed as a failure to bargain.NLRB v.
 Reed St Prince Manufacturing Co., 205 F.2d 131 (1st Cir.
 1953).

 Suppose Mardian had responded to Ulasewicz's request for a ten-cent-an-hour raise: "If we do that, we'll go broke."
 Suppose further that Ulasewicz then demanded, on behalf of the union, that Mardian prove his contention but that Mardian refused.
-Under these circumstances, the Supreme Court has ruled, the NLRB is entitled to hold that management has failed to bargain in good faith, for once having raised the issue, the employer must in good faith demonstrate veracity.
-NLRB v.
+Under these circumstances, the Supreme Court has ruled, the NLRB is entitled to hold that management has failed to bargain in good faith, for once having raised the issue, the employer must in good faith demonstrate veracity.NLRB v.
 Truitt Manufacturer Co., 351 U.S. 149 (1956).